NP-Robotics/disinfection-robot/README.md

-This project is developed on an Nvidia Xavier AGX with JetPack 4.5 and Ubuntu 18.04.
+This project is developed on an Nvidia Xavier AGX with JetPack 4.5, CUDA 10.2, and Ubuntu 18.04.

 ### Set up the project...